Cristian-Esc/linux-pc-alert/README.md

 ---

-Enjoy using PC Alert and always be aware when your PC springs to life! 🎉💻
+Enjoy using Linux PC Alert and always be aware when your PC springs to life! 🎉💻